-Display-allows you to choose from Cardinal Letters, Degrees or Mils.
+Display-Allows you to choose from Cardinal Letters, Degrees or Mils.

-North Reference-you can choose from True, Magnetic, Grid or User options.
-If User is chosen, you must correct for the Magnetic Variation.
+North Reference-You can choose from True, Magnetic, Grid or User options.
+If 'User' is chosen, you must correct for the Magnetic Variation.
+The Electronic or GPS compass uses the North Reference setting to create a bearing.